 Run a script step

 Octopus also allows you to run standalone scripts as part of your deployment process.
-You can run a script on the Octopus Server, on workers or across the deployment targets in roles.
+You can run a script on the Octopus Server, on workers or across the deployment targets in tags.
 You can run scripts contained in a package, in a git repository, or ad-hoc scripts you’ve saved as part of the step.

 You can use all of the features we provide for custom scripts, like variables, passing parameters, publishing output variables, and collecting artifacts.